eokoroii/azure-network-protocols/README.md

 <h2>Conclusion</h2>
 <p>
-  Through this lab, I gained valuable insights into deploying Azure Virtual Machines, setting up Network Security Groups, and analyzing traffic with Wireshark.
-Observing how protocols like ICMP, SSH, DHCP, DNS, and RDP behave in a cloud environment has strengthened my understanding of both networking and security best practices.
+  By provisioning two Azure VMs (Windows and Linux), tweaking NSG rules, and using Wireshark, I gained practical insight into how different protocols—ICMP, SSH, DHCP, DNS, and RDP—look on the wire.
+  This lab illustrates the importance of secure connectivity, network observability, and best practices for cloud-based infrastructure.
 </p>